 The Department's eventual aim is to hand over certain water resource management functions to CMAs.
-Until such time as the CMAs are established and are fully operational, the Regional Offices (ROs) of DWAF will have to continue managing the water resources in their areas of jurisdiction.
+Until the CMAs are established and are operational, the Regional Offices (ROs) of DWAF will have to continue managing the water resources in their areas of jurisdiction.